Indian English: Names

 The first occurrence of the term Indian English dates from 1696, though the term did not become common until the 19th century.
 In the colonial era, the most common terms in use were Anglo-Indian English, or simply Anglo-Indian, both dating from 1860.
 Other less common terms in use were Indo-Anglian (dating from 1897) and Indo-English (1912).
 An item of Anglo-Indian English was known as an Anglo-Indianism from 1851.

 In the modern era, a range of colloquial portmanteau words for Indian English have been used.
 The earliest of these is Indlish (recorded from 1962), and others include Indiglish (1974), Indenglish (1979), Indglish (1984), Indish (1984), Inglish (1985) and Indianlish (2007).
+Sometimes, Indian English is also referred to as Macaulay's English after Thomas Babington Macaulay.

 Features

 Indian English generally uses the Indian numbering system.
 Idiomatic forms derived from Indian literary languages and vernaculars have been absorbed into Indian English.
 Nevertheless, there remains general homogeneity in phonetics, vocabulary, and phraseology among various dialects of Indian English.

-Formal written publications in English in India tend to use lakh/crore for Indian currency and Western numbering for foreign currencies like dollars and pounds.
+Formal written publications in English in India tend to use lakh/crore for Indian currency and Western numbering for foreign currencies like dollars and pounds, although lakh and crore are also used to refer to other large numbers such as population sizes.
+These terms are not used by other English-speakers, who have to learn what they mean in order to read Indian English news articles.

 History

+British India

-The English language established a foothold in India with the granting of the East India Company charter by Queen Elizabeth I in 1600 and the subsequent establishment of trading ports in coastal cities such as Surat, Mumbai (called Bombay before 1995), Madras (called Chennai since 1996), and Kolkata (called Calcutta before 2001).
+The English language established a foothold on the Indian subcontinent with the granting of the East India Company charter by Queen Elizabeth I in 1600 and the subsequent establishment of trading ports in coastal cities such as Surat, Mumbai (called Bombay before 1995), Chennai (called Madras before 1996), and Kolkata (called Calcutta before 2001).

-English-language public instruction began in India in the 1830s during the rule of the British East India Company (India was then, and is today, one of the most linguistically diverse regions of the world).
+English-language public instruction began in the subcontinent in the 1830s during the rule of the British East India Company.
 In 1835, English replaced Persian as the official language of the East India Company.
-Lord Macaulay played a major role in introducing English and Western concepts into educational institutions in India.
+Lord Macaulay played a major role in introducing English and Western concepts into educational institutions in British-India.
 He supported the replacement of Persian by English as the official language, the use of English as the medium of instruction in all schools, and the training of English-speaking Indians as teachers.
 Throughout the 1840s and 1850s, primary, middle, and high schools were opened in many districts of British India, with most high schools offering English language instruction in some subjects.
 In 1857, just before the end of East India Company rule, universities that were modeled on the University of London and used English as the medium of instruction were established in Bombay, Calcutta and Madras.
-During the British Raj (1858 to 1947), English-language penetration increased throughout India.
+During the British Raj (1858 to 1947), English-language penetration increased throughout the subcontinent.
 This was driven in part by the gradually increasing hiring of Indians in the civil services.
-At the time of India's independence in 1947, English was the only functional lingua franca in the country.
+At the time of Indian independence in 1947, English was the only functional lingua franca in the region.